Matthes, JT, and Weege Review Podcast on 2026 Anaheim 2 Supercross - Racer X

 In just their third race together, Chase Sexton and Kawasaki got a win!
 We cover that and much more in this Anaheim 2 Supercross race review podcast with Jason Thomas, Jason Weigandt, and me.
 We also talk about Haiden Deegan’s win, Michael Mosiman’s great riding, Hunter Lawrence’s last two weekends, and more.

-Listen below or find it on the PulpMX App or your local podcast player.
+Listen OR watch below or find it on the PulpMX App or your local podcast player.